IS303-Steffen/a07-currency-converter/README.md

 #### Assignment 8
 # Currency Converter
 You’ll be writing a python program to practice error handling in 2 different ways: exception handling, and defensive programming.

 Normally, we don't care about the exact process you write your programs in, but in this case the point of this assignment is to recognize the difference between 2 different styles of error handling.
 So you're going to write the same program in 2 different ways.
-You have 2 .py files: `a08_currency_converter_exceptions.py` and `a08_currency_converter_defensive.py`.
+You have 2 .py files:
+- `a08_currency_converter_exceptions.py`
+- `a08_currency_converter_defensive.py`

 In the first, you'll use exception handling (using `try` and `except` statements) while in the other you'll use defensive programming (no `try` or `except` allowed, you'll just use if statements instead).
 Make sure to follow the instructions closely to make sure you get all of the points in the automated tests.

 In both files, the user will enter an amount of money in US dollars, and the program will convert that into another currency using the exchange rates provided below.
 The program should handle any errors caused during entry of the data and accessing the dictionary and continually ask for valid entry until one is provided.